sparkflows/sparkflows-docs/docs/release-notes/upcoming.rst

 - Introducing new icons for nodes
 - Adding color palette themes in graph nodes i.e NodeGraphValues, NodeBubbleChart, NodeGraphGroupByColumn, NodeGraphSubPlots
-- Ability to select multiple nodes in the wf editor
+- Ability to select multiple nodes in the workflow editor

 New Processor
 -------